ICMCTF 2024 Session MA2-1-MoA: Thermal and Environmental Barrier Coatings

 Start Invited?
 Item

-1:40 PM MA2-1-MoA-1 Oxygen Permeability, Degradation and Failure Analysis Formulated by Artificial Intelligence of Environmental Barrier Coatings under Adverse Environments Environments
+1:40 PM Invited MA2-1-MoA-1 Oxygen Permeability, Degradation and Failure Analysis Formulated by Artificial Intelligence of Environmental Barrier Coatings under Adverse Environments Environments

 Kuiying Chen (National Research Council of Canada); Kang Lee (NASA Glenn Research Center, USA)